Automata Cascades: Expressivity and Sample Complexity: Expressivity of Automata Cascades

 where each component is a flip-flop that outputs its current state.
 The diagram for the cascade is shown in Figure~\ref{figure:cascade-for-example}, where $\mathrm{getWood}$ corresponds to $A_\mathrm{wood}$, and similarly for the other components.
 All components read the input, and only $A_\mathrm{factory}$ also reads the output of the other components.
 Thus, the dependency set of $A_\mathrm{wood},$ $A_\mathrm{iron},$ $A_\mathrm{fire},$ and $A_\mathrm{steel}$ is the singleton~$\{ 1 \}$, and the dependency set of $A_\mathrm{factory}$ is $\{ 1,2, 3, 4, 5 \}$---note that the indices correspond to positions of the components in the cascade.
 Then, $A_\mathrm{wood}$ has input function $\phi_\mathrm{wood}(x)$ that returns $\mathrm{set}$ if $x = \mathrm{wood}$, and returns $\mathrm{read}$ otherwise.
 Similarly, $A_\mathrm{iron},$ $A_\mathrm{fire},$ and $A_\mathrm{steel}$.
 Instead, the component $A_\mathrm{factory}$ has input function $\phi_\mathrm{factory}(x,\mathit{wood},\mathit{iron},\mathit{fire},\mathit{steel})$ that returns $\mathrm{set}$ if

 and returns $\mathrm{read}$ otherwise. \end{example}

 The \emph{second class of prime automata} is a class of automata that have a correspondence with simple groups from group theory.
 Their general definition is beyond the scope of this paper.
 For that, see \cite{ginzburg}.
-Here we present the class of prime counters, as a subclass that seems particularly relevant from a practical point of view. \begin{definition} An \emph{$n$-counter} is an $n$-state automaton $\langle X^a, J, \Pi, \phi, Q, \delta, q_\mathrm{init}, \Gamma, \theta \rangle$ where $\Pi = \{ \mathrm{inc}, \mathrm{read} \}$, $Q = [0,n-1]$, and the transition function satisfies the following two identities:
+Here we present the class of prime counters, as a subclass that seems particularly relevant from a practical point of view. \begin{definition} An \emph{$n$-counter} is an $n$-state automaton $\langle X^a, J, \Pi, \phi, Q, \delta, q_\mathrm{init}, \Gamma, \theta \rangle$ where $\Pi = Q = [0,n-1]$, and the transition function satisfies the following identity:

 An $n$-counter is \emph{prime} if $n$ is a prime number. \end{definition} An $n$-counter implements a counter modulo $n$.
-The modulo aspect can be seen both as a bug and a feature.
-We may be interested just in counting; then, the modulo stands for the overflow due to finite memory.
-On the other hand, we might be interested in counting modulo $n$; for instance, to capture periodic events such as `something happens every 24 hours'.
-A $5$-counter, that is a prime counter, is depicted in Figure~\ref{figure:prime-automata}.
+The internal letters correspond to numbers that allow for reaching any value of the counter in one step.
+In particular, they also allow for implementing the functionality of decreasing the counter, e.g., adding $n-1$ amounts to subtracting $1$.
+Note also that the internal letter $0$ plays the same role as $\mathit{read}$ does in a flip-flop.
+When we are interested just in counting---i.e., increment by one---the modulo stands for the overflow due to finite memory.
+On the other hand, we might actually be interested in counting modulo $n$; for instance, to capture periodic events such as `something happens every 24 hours'.
+A $3$-counter, that is a prime counter, is depicted in Figure~\ref{figure:prime-automata}.

 \begin{example} Resuming our running example, say that now, in order to use the factory, we need \begin{romanenumerate*} \item $13$ pieces of wood, $5$ pieces of iron, and fire, or alternatively \item $7$ pieces of steel. \end{romanenumerate*} From the cascade in Example~\ref{ex:running-example-cascade-simpler}, it suffices to change the cascade components $A_\mathrm{wood}, A_\mathrm{iron}, A_\mathrm{steel}$ into counters (e.g., $16$-counters) and change the input function of $A_\mathrm{factory}$ so that $\phi_\mathrm{factory}(x,\mathit{wood},\mathit{iron},\mathit{fire},\mathit{steel})$ returns $\mathrm{set}$ if